danidiaz9/final-reality-danidiaz9/README.md

-This project's goal is to create a (simplified) clone of _Final Fantasy_'s combat, a game developed by [_Square Enix_](https://www.square-enix.com) Broadly speaking for the combat the player has a group of gameUnits to control and a group of enemies controlled by the computer.
+This project's goal is to create a (simplified) clone of _Final Fantasy_'s combat, a game developed by [_Square Enix_](https://www.square-enix.com) Broadly speaking for the combat the player has a group of gameunits to control and a group of enemies controlled by the computer.

 -------